Does home insurance cover lost or damaged jewelry?

 • Per-item jewelry sublimit: The maximum you’ll be paid out for a single piece of stolen jewelry, so if your per-item is $1,000, that's the most you'll be reimbursed.

 • Blanket jewelry sublimit: The maximum you’ll be paid out for all of your jewelry in the event of a theft loss.
-If you're blanket limit is $1,500, that's the most you'll be reimbursed if your entire jewelry collection is stolen.
+If your blanket limit is $1,500, that's the most you'll be reimbursed if your entire jewelry collection is stolen.

 Keep in mind that you’ll also need to pay your deductible before your insurance company will reimburse you for a claim.
 That means if $1,500 worth of jewelry was taken from your home and you have a $500 deductible, you’ll need to pay $500 out of pocket before your insurer will reimburse you for the remaining $1,000.

-Three ways to increase your policy’s jewelry coverage
+3 ways to increase your policy’s jewelry coverage

 1. See if you can raise the sublimits in your policy

-Some homeowners insurance companies will let you simply raise the special limits of liability for items with reimbursement limits — including jewelry, furs, electronics, collectibles, and more.
 Depending on the company, you may be able to raise the limits for individual categories of items (referred to as blanket coverage) or select a product tier that raises the coverage limits across every category.
-For example, if your standard policy limit for jewelry is $500/$1,500, your company may let you increase it to $2,000/$5,000 or $2,000/$10,000.

 3. Consider jewelry insurance